 Polio Post-Certification Strategy

-The polio Post-Certification Strategy is a comprehensive strategy being developed to define the global technical standards that will be needed in order to sustain a polio-free world after global certification of wild poliovirus eradication.
+The polio Post-Certification Strategy is a comprehensive strategy that was developed to define the global technical standards or core set of activities that will be needed in order to sustain a polio-free world after global certification of wild poliovirus eradication.

 The Post-Certification Strategy specifies at a global level the technical standards for functions (e.g. containment, vaccination, and surveillance) that are essential to maintain a polio-free world in the decade following certification.

 The strategy has three goals:

 - Protect populations: Withdraw the oral live attenuated polio vaccine (OPV) from use and immunize populations with inactivated polio vaccine (IPV) against possible re-emergence of any poliovirus

 - Detect and respond: Promptly detect any poliovirus in a human or in the environment and rapidly respond to prevent transmission

 For more information on the Post-Certification Strategy, please consult the following materials: